Atmospheric convection

 Atmospheric convection is the vertical transport of heat and moisture in the atmosphere.
 It occurs when warmer, less dense air rises, while cooler, denser air sinks.

 This process is driven by parcel-environment instability, meaning that a "parcel" of air is warmer and less dense than the surrounding environment at the same altitude.
 This difference in temperature and density (and sometimes humidity) causes the parcel to rise, a process known as buoyancy.
 This rising air, along with the compensating sinking air, leads to mixing, which in turn expands the height of the planetary boundary layer (PBL), the lowest part of the atmosphere directly influenced by the Earth's surface.
 This expansion contributes to increased winds, cumulus cloud development, and decreased surface dew points (the temperature below which condensation occurs).

 Convection plays a crucial role in weather patterns, influencing cloud formation, wind, and the development of thunderstorms, which can be associated with severe weather phenomena like hail, downbursts, and tornadoes.

-Conditions favorable for thunderstorm types and complexes.
-Technical terms and abbreviations appearing (e.g., in axis labels) are shear, AGL, CAPE, and BR (Bulk Richardson [number]).